Math 8 Functions and Modeling

 House 2

-The goal isn’t merely to find the right answer!
-Consider how you might discuss these problems with
+Your goal shouldn’t only be to find the right answer!
+Consider how you might discuss these problems

-grade-school students of different ability levels.
+with grade-school students of different ability levels.
 Why might calculus not be a sensible approach?
-Are

 1